 Planned Servers (Coming Soon)

-Google has announced upcoming MCP support for: Looker, Database Migration Service, BigQuery Migration Service, Memorystore, Database Center, Pub/Sub, and Kafka.
+Google has announced upcoming MCP support for: Database Migration Service, BigQuery Migration Service, Memorystore, and Pub/Sub (managed servers not yet GA).

 Google as MCP Client